Imprints of $U_A(1)$ chiral anomaly and disorder in the Dirac eigenspectrum of QCD at finite temperature: Results

-In the regime $T\gtrsim T_{pc}$ there are regions of strong fluctuations in the local values of Polyakov loop which has been demonstrated to be anti-correlated with the probability density for the occurrence of instanton-dyons~\cite{Larsen:2021ppf} which form a semi-classical gas~\cite{Larsen:2018crg,Larsen:2019sdi}.
-Hence the origin of disorder at temperatures $T_{pc}$ is largely driven by fluctuations about the topological vacuum in QCD and is very different from a random uncorrelated distribution since the temperature dependence of the topological susceptibility is very different from a dilute instanton gas~\cite{Petreczky:2016vrs}.
-This is the same region where $U_A(1)$ remains badly broken precisely because of this non-trivial dependence of the topological fluctuations.
-When temperatures are increased to say $1.5~T_{pc}$ where the holonomy is trivial, the sites with discernible random fluctuations of the (ensemble-averaged) Polyakov loop values are no longer correlated with the fluctuations of the topological vacuum in QCD.
-Incidentally this is the regime when $U_A(1)$ is believed to be \emph{effectively} restored which is understood in terms of an onset of dilute instanton gas description of the topological fluctuations.
-The randomness in the gauge field background is solely driven by the inherent chaotic nature of classical color fluctuations at high temperatures~\cite{Blaizot:2008nc, Guin:2025lpy}.
+In the regime $T\gtrsim T_{pc}$, the regions with strong fluctuations in the local values of the Polyakov loop are typically (anti)correlated with the probability density for the occurrence of instanton-dyons~\cite{Larsen:2021ppf} which form a semi-classical gas~\cite{Larsen:2018crg,Larsen:2019sdi}.
+Hence, the origin of disorder at temperatures $T_{pc}$ is largely driven by fluctuations about the topological vacuum in QCD.
+In this regime, the temperature dependence of topological susceptibility is different from that of a dilute instanton gas~\cite{Petreczky:2016vrs}.
+This is the same region where $U_A(1)$ remains badly broken precisely because of these non-trivial topological fluctuations.
+When temperatures are $T\gtrsim 1.5~T_{pc}$, the holonomy becomes trivial and the sites with discernible random fluctuations of the Polyakov loop values are no longer correlated with the fluctuations of the topological vacuum in QCD.
+Incidentally, this is the regime when $U_A(1)$ is believed to be \emph{effectively} restored and randomness in the fluctuations of the local Polyakov loop should be solely driven by the inherent chaotic nature of color interactions~\cite{Blaizot:2008nc, Guin:2025lpy}.